FBI Most Wanted Terrorists: FBI Seeking Information – War on Terrorism list

 Whereas the Most Wanted Terrorists list is reserved for terrorist fugitives who have been indicted by federal grand juries, the FBI recognized a further need to achieve a much quicker response time in order to prevent any future attacks which may be in the current planning stages.
 To enlist the public's help in this effort, the FBI sought a way to deliver the early known suspected terror attack information, often very limited, out to the public as quickly as possible.
 So, on January 17, 2002, the third major FBI wanted list was first released, which has now become known as the FBI Seeking Information – Terrorism list.

 As the name of this list implies, the FBI's intent is to acquire any critical information from the public, as soon as possible, about the suspected terrorists, who may be in the planning stages of terror attacks against United States nationals at home and abroad.
 The first such list profiled five persons about whom little was known, but who were suspected of plotting terrorist attacks in martyrdom operations.
 The main evidence against the five was five videos they had produced, found in the rubble of Mohammed Atef's destroyed home outside Kabul, Afghanistan.

 Additions to the list

 By 2006, more than four years had passed since the FBI had listed the original 22 alleged terrorists on the Most Wanted Terrorist list.
 Of those 22, by then four had been qualified for removal from the list, due to death or capture.
-Also by then, the FBI determined that new persons qualified to be listed as Most Wanted Terrorists.
-Some of these persons were indicted for attacks and plots that had taken place since the original list had been compiled.
+Also by then, the FBI determined that other people qualified for the list.
+Some were indicted for attacks and plots that had taken place since the original list had been compiled.
 The original indictments had been for incidents only through 1998.
-Since then, the U.S. had become victim to at least two major terror attacks, which would generate some of the new indictments for the Most Wanted Terrorists, notably:
+The US had been victim to at least two significant terror attacks, which had generated new indictments, notably: